Honorary Members and Investitures 2024

 She won the 2023 Food & Travel Reader Awards Chef of the Year, the 2022 CATEY Chef of the Year and is one of the most innovative and exciting chefs in the UK today.

-Her impressive culinary skills have landed her regular TV appearances and she is often to be seen as a guest on James Martin’s Saturday Morning and has judged and mentored on both MasterChef: The Professionals and Celebrity MasterChef, but is perhaps best known as one of the veteran judge’s on BBC One’s Great British Menu.
+Her impressive culinary skills have landed her regular TV appearances and she is often to be seen as a guest on James Martin’s Saturday Morning and has judged and mentored on both MasterChef: The Professionals and Celebrity MasterChef, but is perhaps best known as one of the veteran judge’s on BBC Two’s Great British Menu.

 After joining Northcote aged 20, Lisa became chef de partie after a year, junior sous chef the following year then at the age of 23 was named head chef, one of the youngest chefs to take on the role in a Michelin starred kitchen at the time.
 Since then, she has helped to maintain the restaurant’s Michelin Star which it has held for over 20 years.